VarunAgw/SURLS/README.md

 ### FAQ

+#### I want to try it before installing
+- Visit http://surls.apps.varunagw.com/ for a demo
+- Use username/password as admin/password

 #### What is the URL of aliases created by it?
 They can be accessed either of these ways: